 Overall, the importance of openness to your students’ words, ideas and processes is huge.
 Without this information, you are not teaching individuals with their own ways of seeing the world, but training them to depend on correct answers and your input, which will unfortunately not be there for them in their exams, future study or in the real world at the end of their education.

-Be a good listener, make notes of key points to pick up later, and allow students to go further than what is necessary to answer the questions on the worksheet, and their motivation to speak will increase, leading to higher performance in the end.If you like this article, please share:
+Be a good listener, make notes of key points to pick up later, and allow students to go further than what is necessary to answer the questions on the worksheet, and their motivation to speak will increase, leading to higher performance in the end.Please Share: